 Although the BOD and stockholders have not yet formally adopted a plan to liquidate the Company, the financial statements are presented under the liquidation basis of accounting to appropriately reflect the significant changes in the Company's status of operations.

 The Company has three primary products: feed, farm, and food.
 It sells its feed products to various distributors, dealers and end-users nationwide.
 The Company's farm products are day old chicks (DOC).
 The food products composed of chicken and dory fish are sold to hotels, restaurants, institutional clients, and supermarkets as well as to wet markets.

 Vitarich Corporation is engaged in the formulation, production, storage and marketing of various animal and aqua feeds.
 The feeds are produced in various forms such as mash, pellet, crumble and extruded.
-The feeds product line consists of broiler feeds, layer feeds, hog feeds, aqua, and game fowl feeds.
+The feeds product line consists of broiler feeds, layer feeds, hog feeds and aqua feeds.